 A multilateral collateralized digital currency as an instrument of influence for oil-exporting states

-Is the new drive behind the internationalization of the renminbi a game changer for hydrocarbon trade between China and the GCC?
 For the GCC’s oil & gas exporters, a shift towards the petro-yuan has long been perceived as detrimental to the strategic security partnership with the United States.
-In our latest report, the Atlantic Council’s Jean Francois Seznec and Azal Advisors Managing Director Nicolas Dunais argue that the combination of energy-flow rebalancing, loose US monetary policy, and financial reforms in China are paving the way for a broader acceptance of the renminbi by Gulf hydrocarbon exporters while minimizing risks to the relationship with the United States.
+In our latest report, the Atlantic Council’s Jean Francois Seznec and Azal Advisors Principal Nicolas Dunais argue that the combination of energy-flow rebalancing, loose US monetary policy, and financial reforms in China are paving the way for a broader acceptance of the renminbi by Gulf hydrocarbon exporters while minimizing risks to the relationship with the United States.